Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/documentation/development.md

    1. Visual observation if map is showing some countries with color of orange or similar
    2. Hover over any country that has color of orange or similar and observe if country name and related stats are showing
-   3. You may skip this step if not easilly identifyable: Hover over the country with the most case and observe if the numbers match with the legend that is displayed below the world map
+   3. You may skip this step if not easily identifiable: Hover over the country with the most case and observe if the numbers match with the legend that is displayed below the world map

 5. Data Table